Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 * If no T parameter is given, then on boards having internal drivers the step pulse width and interval are guaranteed to be suitable for the on-board drivers only, and will generally be too fast for external drivers.
 On the EXP1XD board the default is T2.7:2.7:2.7:2.7.
+On the MB6XD board the default is T2.5:2.5:2.5:2.5.
+* The T values get rounded up to the next highest value supported by the firmware.
+So the values reported back may be a little higher than you requested.
-* **RepRapFirmware only remembers the highest T parameters seen in any M569 command, and applies those values to all drivers for which any nonzero T parameter was specified.** So if you want to reduce the T parameters, you will need to do that on all drivers that had nonzero T parameters.
+* **RepRapFirmware takes the highest T parameters seen in any M569 command, and applies those values to all drivers for which any nonzero T parameter was specified.** So if you want to reduce the T parameters, you will need to do that on all drivers that already have nonzero T parameters.
+On the MB6XD this means that if you want to reduce the T values below the defaults, you need to do this on all six drivers even if you are not using all of them.
 Additionally, on all main boards except for the MB6XD, if you reduce the T parameters then you must restart the firmware for the change to take effect.
 On Duet 3 systems with CAN-connected expansion boards this note applies separately to each board.
 It does not apply to the EXP1XD because that board has only one driver.
 * Some versions of RepRapFirmware prior to 1.14 also provided XYZ and E parameters to allow the mapping from axes and extruders to stepper driver numbers to be changed.
 From 1.14 onward, this functionality is provided by M584 instead.

 ## M569.1: Stepper driver closed loop configuration